Shreya Ghoshal: 2022–present: Further critical recognition

-Shreya leant her voice to the Kannada "Dumbi Dumbi", Malayalam "Thumbi Thullal", Tamil "Thumbi Thullal", and Telugu "Choope Oohallo" versions.
-Ghoshal's final collaboration of 2022 with Rahman was a song titled "Ratchasa Maamaney" for Ponniyin Selvan.
-She also recorded the Kannada ("Rakshasa Maamane"), Malayalam ("Rakshasa Maamane"), Telugu ("Raachasa Maavaya"), and Hindi ("Rakshas Mama Re") versions of the same song, and in addition to that she sang a song titled "Bol" for the Hindi soundtrack of the film.
+Ghoshal leant her voice to several A. R. Rahman compositions in 2022 across different languages starting with "Maayava Thooyava" for the Tamil-language film, Iravin Nizhal, which received positive critical response.
+She also sang the Telugu version of it titled, "Mayava Chayava" with most of the verses in Telugu and some lines in Tamil for which she won her fifth National Film Award for Best Female Playback Singer.
+She was the first singer to win a National Award for a billingual song.
+She also became the first singer to win the National Award for recordings in five different languages.
+Ghoshal then sang a Tamil song titled "Unna Nenachadhum" for the film Vendhu Thanindhathu Kaadu.
+She then recorded a song "Thumbi Thullal" for the soundtrack of a Tamil-language film, Cobra which garnered critical acclaim.
+Additionally, she also leant her voice to its Kannada ("Dumbi Dumbi"), Malayalam ("Thumbi Thullal"), and Telugu ("Choope Oohallo") versions.
+Ghoshal's final collaboration of 2022 with Rahman was a song titled "Ratchasa Maamaney" for the soundtrack of a Tamil-language film, Ponniyin Selvan: I. She also recorded the Telugu ("Raachasa Maavaya"), Kannada ("Rakshasa Maamane"), Hindi ("Rakshas Mama Re"), and Malayalam ("Rakshasa Maamane") version of the same song, and in addition to that she sang a song titled "Bol" for the Hindi-language soundtrack of the film.
 Ghoshal received critical acclaim for both the songs, Suanshu Khurana of The Indian Express in her music review noted the "extraordinary delicacy" in the way Ghoshal sang "Rakshas Mama Re" and further wrote that Ghoshal "excels" in conversational and charming "Bol".
 Ghoshal then sang a Garba song titled, "Boom Padi" for the film Maja Ma which received critical praise.
 Ghoshal next featured in the soundtrack of film Brahmāstra: Part One – Shiva in which she sang a song called "Rasiya", which earned her the IIFA Award for Best Female Playback Singer.
 She then featured on a track titled, "Laut Aa Mere Des" a collaboration with Salim–Sulaiman for their album Bhoomi (2022).
 Ghoshal next featured on a track titled, "Invincible" a collaboration with American a cappella group Pentatonix for their Grammy-nominated album, Holidays Around the World (2022).
 Ghoshal then featured in Sanjay Leela Bhansali's Ghazal album, Sukoon (2022) in which she leant her voice to two ghazals titled, "Tujhe Bhi Chand" and "Qaraar".
 Critic Subhash K. Jha in his review praised "Tujhe Bhi Chand" for having a playful lit and an evocative hook line and while praising "Qaraar" he wrote, "Shreya's interpretation of Momin Khan Momin's immortal Ghazal woh jo hum mein tum mein qaraar tha is laborious".
 Ghoshal finished 2022 with songs titled, "Jo Tum Saath Ho" (Duet and Lullaby version) from Salaam Venky, "Sun Zara" from Cirkus, and "Sukh Kalale" from Marathi-language film Ved, which was met with positive critical response and received a Marathi Filmfare nomination.